jasonhilimire/broken-hashserve/README.md

 6. No additional password requests should be allowed when shutdown is pending.

 ## Difficualties/Limitations
 Outlined in the test document, but the best usage for this this program would definitely be automation.
-Due to the time consumption of many of the manual tests and difficulties, not all where performed.
-Many tests are best run utilizing automation or a manual test case is simply not redundant enough to validate all scenarios
+Due to the time consumption of many of the manual tests and difficulties, not all were performed.
+Many tests are best run utilizing automation as a manual test case is simply not sufficient enough to validate all scenarios

 ## Performing Tests
 Launch application and follow Test Steps as outlined in the broken-hasherve_TESTCASES.rtf document https://github.com/jasonhilimire/broken-hashserve/blob/0c19f95360c0b2c10c8488bae8b13c7366eb8640/broken-hashserve_TESTCASES.rtf (due to formatting, its recommended to clone the repo and open the file manually)